 The Great Smoky Mountains National Park began reopening May 9!
-The reopening of the park will happen in phases, and the first phase will lasted for 2 weeks.
+The reopening of the park will happen in phases, and the first phase lasted for 2 weeks.
 The first phase included the opening of many of the roads and trails in the park.
 The second phase kicked off on May 19, and more things slowly have been reopening.
 On Sept.
 3, even more areas in the park reopened!
 We’ve got all the details on the reopening of the Great Smoky Mountains National Park!

 On Tuesday, Sept.
 3, the Great Smoky Mountains National Park opened more campgrounds, picnic areas and horse camps!
 These openings come just in time for Labor Day weekend!
 The following areas are open to the public as of Sept.
 3:

 - Abrams Creek, Balsam Mountain, Big Creek, Cataloochee and Cosby Campgrounds

 - Big Creek, Cataloochee, Round Bottom and Tow String Horse Camps